-The College of Education at the University of Iowa suggests five questions for campus groups to explore the uses of power and privilege at their university.
+The College of Education at the University of Iowa ⇒ (https://education.uiowa.edu/about) suggests these five questions for campus groups to explore the uses of power and privilege at their university.
 Consider these questions when engaging with students, peers and your own self-reflection.